Manupriya1/Customer_Complaints_SQL/README.md

 - Extract the complaints recieved in the state of New York.
 - Extract the complaints recieved in the state of New York and California.
 - Extract all rows with the word credit in the Product field.
-- EExtract all the rows with the word late in the Issue field.
+- Extract all the rows with the word late in the Issue field.